-We promised you more top tips and handy hints this year.
+We promised you more top tips and handy hints so here they are.

 Making great screens isn't rocket science, or expensive.